 We take VISA and MasterCard and handle some matters on a fixed fee basis.

 This firm practices in Washington, DC, Maryland and northern Virginia.
 Ken Samuelson is also admitted to practice in New York.

-Yes, but only for the purpose of determining whether it is the type of transaction or case in which we can add value.
+Yes, but only for the purpose of determining whether it is the type of matter for which this firm can offer representation.

 We do quote fixed fees for specified work, particularly for producing first drafts of documents, or initial demand letters, and for various specified follow-up actions desired by the client.

 $260 (primarily for non-profits) - $475 / hour for attorneys; and $150 -195 / hour for paralegals.

 325 Ellington Blvd.

 Gaithersburg, MD 20878